 Whilst women are at generally low risk of suicide during pregnancy, it is a significant cause of maternal death in the year following birth in the UK.
 Improving awareness of perinatal mental health problems, in all their diversity, is important.

-When PND is untreated it is associated with adverse effects on the infant.
-These effects are both short-term and long-term poorer cognitive, emotional, social and behavioural development.
+Postpartum depression has repercussions beyond physical harm to the child.
+The condition also affects mother-infant bonding and often the child is treated inappropriately with a very negative attitude.
+This can have a significant impact on the growth and development of the child.
+Children born to mothers with postpartum depression have been found to exhibit marked changes in behaviour, altered cognitive development and early onset of depressive illness.
 Negative influences of mothers' depression are seen in their language skills and intelligence quotients (particularly in boys).
 However, these effects are not universal.
 It is only seen when the mother is unable to engage actively with the infant.

-NICE recommends that women be proactively screened for mental health problems and high-risk patients identified.
+Women should be proactively screened for mental health problems, and high-risk patients identified.
 It is advised that when women present for booking and at the postnatal check, health professionals (including midwives, obstetricians, health visitors and GPs) should ask questions to screen for depression and anxiety (as in the 'Diagnosis' section, above).
 At the first contact they should also ask about:

 - Past or present severe mental illness including schizophrenia, bipolar disorder, psychosis in the postnatal period and severe depression.